nicolarowe/I310D-bias/README.md

 # I310D-bias
 **CONTENT WARNING: both `bias_analysis.ipynb` and `labeled_and_scored_comments.csv` contain abusive and derogatory language.**

+The latter is not used for my analysis but is provided as examples of how the model works.
 ### Purpose
 The purpose of this project is to test the Perspective model for bias.
 ### Hypothesis